 Related Reading: A Guide to Shipping Container Dimensions

 Typically, a general-purpose TEU can hold about 11 wooden pallets arranged in a single stack.
 The number of pallets can go up to 22 when pallets are double stacked.
-Again, a lot of these numbers depend on whether standard pallets or euro-pallets are used.
+Again, many of these numbers depend on whether standard or euro-pallets are used.
 It also depends on the height of each packed pallet.